UK vs US: Which is Better for International Students

 To get a US student visa, you need to follow the steps below:

-• Get admission to a SEVP-approved school in the US.
+• list items Get admission to a SEVP-approved school in the US.
 You will be registered in the Student and Exchange Visitor Information System (SEVIS), the electronic system by the US government to track international students.

-• Book and attend the consular interview
+• list items Book and attend the consular interview

 A US student visa is valid for up to 5 years, after which you must return to your home country within 60 days unless you get an employment visa.